divyekapoor/nlp-bash/README.md

 sys    0m0.137s
 ```

 which uses about 3% more CPU but gets work done 1.2x faster.
-Most of the time is spent in the expensive preprocessing and sorting of large files.
+Most of the time
+is spent in the expensive sorting of large files.
+Times are annotated in the
+`frequency_report_parallel.sh` comments.